kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 **Step 7: Deploying your own PersistentVolumeClaims**

-To deploy your own PVC, make sure that you have the correct `storage-class` as indicated by your `deploy/class.yaml` file.
+To deploy your own PVC, make sure that you have the correct `storageClassName` as indicated by your `deploy/class.yaml` file.

 For example: